-Convict Lake Campground is situated near Convict Lake amidst the beautiful scenery of the Sierra Nevada Mountains.
+Convict Lake Campground is situated near Convict Lake, camping is amidst the beautiful scenery of the Sierra Nevada Mountains.
 The lake and surrounding national forest provide many opportunities for family fun, outdoor recreation and relaxation.

 The campground and nearby resort offer many amenities for a convenient and enjoyable camping experience.
 The facility is located between Mammoth Lakes and Bishop, California, near Mammoth Airport.

 The eastern Sierra Nevada Mountains are known for exceptional trout fishing.
 Anglers can cast a line for rainbow and brown trout in the creek or lake.
 Power boats are limited to electric motors on the lake (six horsepower or less).

 The area's majestic scenery and variety of trails draw in hikers, mountain bikers and equestrian enthusiasts.
 The 3.5-mile Lake Trail can be accessed from the campground, and many other trails are in nearby John Muir Wilderness.

 This is a fairly large and well-organized facility with both reservable and first-come, first-served campsites.
 A few sites overlook the lake, while others are a short distance from the shore.
 Sites are spaced fairly close together.

 Flush toilets, drinking water, hot showers and a dump station are provided, as well as food storage lockers for safety from bears.